TomarGunjan/CS553-DistributedAlgorithms/README.md

 ## Appendix - Algorithm Descriptions
 ### 1. Snapshot Algorithms
 The Snapshot Algorithm, refers to the process of capturing a consistent global state of the system at a specific point in time.
 It allows processes to record their local states and messages exchanged, facilitating the observation of the distributed system's behavior for debugging and analysis purposes.
-* Chandy-Lamport Algorithm: The Chandy–Lamport algorithm is a snapshot algorithm that is used in distributed systems for recording a consistent global state of an asynchronous system.
+* Chandy-Lamport Algorithm: A snapshot algorithm that is used in distributed systems for recording a consistent global state of an asynchronous system.
-* Lai-Yang Algorithm: The Lai-Yang Algorithm is a snapshot algorithm used for taking consistent global snapshots of a distributed system.
-This algorithm does not rely on the FIFO property of channels.
+* Lai-Yang Algorithm: A snapshot algorithm used for taking consistent global snapshots of a distributed system.
+This algorithm does not enforce the FIFO property of channels.

 ### 2. Wave Algorithm